-(The buildings next to which we lived was robbed.)
+(The buildings next to which we lived were broken into.)

 (The cars next to which we parked were robbed.)

-A short note: The definite articles la and l’ do not contract when in the presence of the prepositions à or de.
-Also, when le and les are object pronouns rather than definite articles, they do not contract either.
+Note: The definite articles la and l’ don’t contract when in the presence of the prepositions à or de.
+Also, when le and les are object pronouns rather than definite articles, they don’t contract either.

 When to Not Use Contractions in French